maykhid/word_translator/README.md

 ## :dart: About ##

 This is a Translator app built with Flutter employing the <a href="https://azure.microsoft.com/en-us/services/cognitive-services/translator/#overview" target="_blank"> Microsoft Azure Translator Service</a>.
 Adhered to the Clean Architecture and Test Driven Development pattern proposed by Uncle Bob.
+This is a reproduction of a web project I saw online somewhere can't exactly remember now so I can't credit.

 ## :sparkles: Features ##